Outremont (electoral district): Political geography

 In the 2006 election, the Liberals had their strongest support in Côte-des-Neiges, on the eastern slopes of Mont-Royal and in the small part of the riding in the Parc-Extension neighbourhood.
 The Bloc had its support concentrated in the borough of Outremont, and around the Université de Montréal.
-The New Democratic Party (NDP) won all of its polls in Mile-End where it obtained most of its polls.
-The Conservatives won just three polls in the riding all of which were around the western border of the Outremont border.
+The New Democratic Party (NDP) won all of its polls in Mile-End.
+The Conservatives won just three polls in the riding all of which were around the western part of the Outremont border.

 In the 2007 by-election, the NDP almost swept the riding.
 Their strongest areas were in Mile-End, Jeanne-Mance, and around the Université de Montréal.
-It was not uncommon for the NDP win more than 70% of the vote in these polls.
+It was not uncommon for the NDP to win more than 70% of the vote in these polls.
 The Bloc Québécois vote had collapsed, most of which went to the NDP.
 They did not win a single poll.
 Liberal support was relegated to the small part of Parc-Extension in the riding, the area around Rue Jean-Talon and the area on the opposite side of Mount Royal along Avenue des Pins.
 The Conservatives held on to one of their three polls.

 In the 2008 election, the NDP held on to Outremont, albeit with a lower percentage of overall support.

 Until the 2011 election, this riding was the only riding in Quebec to be held by the NDP.
-Mulcair held it since winning a by-election in 2007, earning a seat for the party for only the second time in history.
+Mulcair held it since winning a by-election in 2007, earning a Quebec seat for the party for only the second time in history.
 He was challenged in 2011 by Liberal Martin Cauchon, who held this riding from 1993 to 2004 and was a former cabinet minister.